topbitdu/unidom-action/ROADMAP.md

 1. As Actor Party concern

 ## v1.0
-1. Improve the State Transition model to add the .transit! method
+1. Improve the State Transition model to add the .``transit!`` method
 2. Improve the Obsolescing model to add the .obsolesce! method

 ## v1.1